-The Foodbank is part of VOAD (Voluntary Organizations Active in Disaster).
+The Foodbank is part of VOAD (Voluntary Organizations Active in Disaster), serving as the fiscal agent and leader.
 During a disaster, the Foodbank is prepared to respond with food and necessary water for those that become displaced.

 Please visit the VOAD website for more information: www.VOADsbc.org.